Kentucky, KY

 Kentucky Child Care Assistance Program (CCAP) #

-CCAP helps low-income families pay for child care while working or attending school or training or participate in K-TAP activities.
-It provides assistance with payment for child care on a sliding fee basis for eligible parents/guardians.
+Kentucky Child Care Assistance Program (CCAP) helps low-income families pay for child care while working or attending school or training or participate in K-TAP activities.

 The program pays for part of the child care costs, and you co-pay for a portion based on the size of the family, the amount of your income, and the number of children in care.